IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/divider.md

 ### Using Divider Inside Select Component

-The following sample illustrates how the `Divider` component can be integrated within the `Select` component in order to distinguish two groups of items.
+The following sample illustrates how the `Divider` can be integrated within the `Select` in order to distinguish two groups of items.

 ```html
 <igc-select>